ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 import { render, screen, cleanup } from '@testing-library/react';
 import GroceryList from './components/GroceryList';
 import userEvent from '@testing-library/user-event';
 test('should mark the first checkbox as checked', () => {
+  // render the grocery list
+  render(<GroceryList />);
+  // grab the apple item
+  const appleItem = screen.getByLabelText('Apples');
-  // simulates a user clicking the 'Apples' checkbox render(<GroceryList />);
+  // simulate a "click" on the apple checkbox userEvent.click(appleItem);
-  userEvent.click(screen.getByLabelText('Apples'));
-  expect(screen.getByLabelText('Apples')).toBeChecked();
+  // assert that the apple checkbox was checked expect(appleItem).toBeChecked();
 });
 ```

+Don't worry if you cannot understand every single line of the code snippet above.
+In the upcoming lessons, we will cover RTL so that you can understand everything that's going on.

 Can you see how we are able to test the `GroceryList` component without knowing any of its implementation details?
 This is what makes RTL so powerful.
-We can test our React components as if we are a real user without and not worry about the specific logic that went behind coding them.
+We can test our React components as if we are a real user and not worry about the specific logic that went behind coding them.

 <hr>